Ensono/amido.github.io/docs/workloads/common/backend/java/maven_spring_profiles.md

 4. Hard-code the feature-set related Spring Profile list in `application.yml` (and remove any unused profiles)
 5. Remove any non-required Spring profile `resources/application-PROFILE_NAME.yml` files

-After these operations the Stacks project code should be closer to how a Project would manually craft their application code.
+After these operations the Ensono Stacks project code should be closer to how a Project would manually craft their application code.